james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 # 2019 HudsonAlpha BioTrain Computational Biology Bootcamp
+![full-4.jpg]

 **Logistics**: The Bootcamp is Monday, June 3, 2019 in the McCrary Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 8a - 4:30p

 **Objective/Rationale:** This one day workshop is intended to provide HudsonAlpha BioTrain interns and graduate rotation students an introduction to computational biology through a discussion on why computers are necessary in genomics, short unix shell and R tutorials followed by hands-on exercises [The Carpentries lessons](https://carpentries.org/), and tips on how to ask for help, keeping a computational lab notebook, and finding additional learning resources.

+**Prerequisites**: Curiosity about computational biology and a basic understanding of the ideas of files and directories (folders).
+Access to a laptop (talk to Michelle Morris if you need to borrow one).
+Ability to use your favorite web browser to download and install the necessary software and data (see below).

 ### May 30, 2019 & May 31, 2019:
 **Lunch**: Computer set-up.
 James and/or Bryan will be around to help make sure computers are set up for next week.